bairblog/bairblog.github.io/_posts/2021-10-11-mi-sufficiency-analysis.md

 Therefore, everything predictable in the original state $\mathcal{S}$ should be preserved in $\mathcal{Z}$, since this would maximize the MI.
 Formalizing this intuition, we are able to prove that all representations learned via this objective are guaranteed to be sufficient (see the proof of Proposition 1 in the paper).

-It’s worth noting here that, since we proved sufficiency for all reward functions, representations that maximize $J_{fwd}$ are actually capable of representing *any* optimal $Q$-function that was possible in the original MDP.
-As a result, any state information that is temporally correlated will be retained in representations learned via this objective, no matter how irrelevant to the task.
+While reassuring that $J_{fwd}$ is sufficient, it's worth noting that any state information that is temporally correlated will be retained in representations learned via this objective, no matter how irrelevant to the task.
-For example, the fence, cows, and trees would all be represented even though they are irrelevant to driving.
+For example, the fence, cows, and trees in Figure 3 would all be represented even though they are irrelevant to driving.
 Is there another objective that can learn sufficient but *lossier* representations?

 <p style="text-align:center;">